RISING STAR Award2026 RISING STAR Award for Unpublished Women’s FictionFirst Round Judges

 Author and award-winning musical composer Kathleen Basi is mother to three boys and one chromosomally-gifted daughter.
 Her debut, A Song for The Road, follows a musician on a cross-country road trip to honor her lost family.
 Bestselling author Kerry Anne King writes, “In a novel filled with music, heartbreak, and surprising laughter, Basi takes us on a journey that encompasses both unimaginable loss and the powerful resilience of the human heart.”
 Look for her second novel, Trust Fall, releasing November 2026.
 Meaty, earnest, occasionally humorous, and ultimately uplifting, Kathleen’s fiction highlights the best within ourselves and each other.
 This is her fifth year as a Rising Star judge.
 She writes reflections on life, writing and beauty on Substack.
 Substack: @kathleenbasi Instagram: @kathleenbasi Facebook: @kathleenmbasi

 Betty Bolté is an award-winning American author and editor of fiction and nonfiction books.
 She has published 30+ books, most recently Katy: The Woman Who Signed the Declaration Of Independence, Snow On Magnolias, and Becoming Lady Washington: A Novel.
 She earned a master’s degree in English in 2008, emphasizing the study of literature, and has judged many writing contests for both fiction and nonfiction.
-She’s been publishing essays, newspaper articles/columns, magazine articles, and nonfiction books but now enjoys crafting stories that bring American history to life.
+She’s been published in essays, newspaper articles/columns, magazine articles, and nonfiction books but now enjoys crafting stories that bring American history to life.
 This is her twelfth year as a Rising Star judge.
-She’s a member of the Women’s Fiction Writers Association, Romance Writers of America, Authors Guild, Historical Novel Society, and other professional organizations.
+She’s a member of the Women’s Fiction Writers Association, Romance Writers of America, Authors Guild, and Historical Novel Society among other professional organizations.
 Find out more about her and her books at www.bettybolte.com and read her blog at www.bettybolte.net.
 Facebook: @AuthorBettyBolte Threads: @bjbolte

 Beth Dotson Brown is the author of Rooted In Sunrise, a novel about starting over after a natural disaster.
 She's also an award-winning feature writer, short story author and essayist.
 Beth is the author of Yes!
 I Am Catholic and a contributor to A Cup Of Comfort for Breast Cancer Survivors and Scenes from The Common Wealth.
 Heartland Plays published her collection of one-act plays.
 Her short stories have been published in literary magazines and aired on the BBC World Service Short Story Programme.
 Beth lives in Lancaster, Kentucky, where she enjoys gardening, cooking and spending time with family and friends. www.bethdotsonbrown.com.
 Facebook: @bethdotsonbrownauthor